 Heidi: I am your partner and available for guidance.
 I don’t expect you to know all of my product and it’s complementary pieces.
 I am also aware of the logistical challenges furniture can face when delivering to various venues.
 You may propose a piece to your client that just can’t work in a space.
 I would hate for them to get their heart set on an element that isn’t practical.
 Feedback and involvement is extremely helpful.

-To hear more from Heidi, join us on August 27th as we host a design lounge for Event and Wedding Planners looking to learn new skills in event design.
+In conclusion, to hear more from Heidi, join us on August 27th as we host a design lounge for Event and Wedding Planners looking to learn new skills in event design.
 Register below.